onera/paradigm/training/Python/02 - Exercise 1/exercise_1.md

 ```

-The cells (in this example thetrahedra) in the subdomain are defined by associating to each cell the local number of the vertices it is made of (in this example 4).
+Let's move on to the cells.
+How are the vertices connected to form cells?
+What is their global number?
+How many cells are there?

-Let's get the cell->vertex connectivity.
-What is their gloabal number?
-How many elements are there?
+*Remark : since this is a basic example, we ask you to stick with the fixed value for i_section.

-*Note : since this is a simple example, we will not focus on the concept of section.
-To understand those concepts, see Annex 1.*
+To get insight about the concept behind this value you can have a look [here](#Annex 1)*

 ```{code-cell}
 %%code_block -l python -p exercise_1 -i 7